Edith Kay School Information

 - Each academic year will consist of three terms

-- Pupils have a de-brief in the morning and afternoon with assembly themes attached to both periods
+- Pupils have a de-brief in the morning and afternoon with weekly assembly themes attached to both periods

 - There is an on-site kitchen serving hot and cold food.
 Lunch is a community effort and a variety of dishes are available each week.